bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/data.rst

 Updating and streaming data works very well with :ref:`Bokeh server applications<ug_server>`.
 However, it is also possible to use similar functionality in standalone documents.
-The :class:`~bokeh.models.sources.AjaxDataSource` provides this capability without requiring a Bokeh server.
+The :class:`~bokeh.models.AjaxDataSource` provides this capability without requiring a Bokeh server.

 To set up an ``AjaxDataSource``, you need to configure it with a URL to a REST